-The primary sources of cash for our insurance operating subsidiaries are premium collections, investment income, sales and maturities of investments and reinsurance recoveries.
-The primary uses of cash for our insurance subsidiaries are payments of losses and LAE, commission expenses, underwriting and other operating expenses, ceded reinsurance, investment purchases and dividends paid to their parent.
+The primary sources of cash for our operating subsidiaries, which include our insurance and other operating subsidiaries, are premium collections, investment income, sales and maturities of investments and reinsurance recoveries.
+The primary uses of cash for our operating subsidiaries are payments of losses and LAE, commission expenses, underwriting and other operating expenses, ceded reinsurance, investment purchases and dividends paid to their parent.

-Total cash and investments held by our operating subsidiaries was \$2,560.5 million at December 31, 2016, consisting of \$23.9 million of cash and cash equivalents, \$16.0 million of short-term investments, \$2,328.4 million of fixed maturity securities and \$192.2 million of equity securities.
-Sources of immediate and unencumbered liquidity at our operating subsidiaries as of December 31, 2016 consisted of \$20.3 million of cash and cash equivalents, \$142.0 million of publicly-traded equity securities whose proceeds are available within four business days, and \$1.3 billion of highly liquid fixed maturity securities whose proceeds are available within four business days.
+Total cash and investments held by our operating subsidiaries was \$2,677.2 million at December 31, 2017, consisting of \$34.7 million of cash and cash equivalents, \$0.3 million of short-term investments, \$2,431.9 million of fixed maturity securities, and \$210.3 million of equity securities.
+Sources of immediate and unencumbered liquidity at our operating subsidiaries as of December 31, 2017 consisted of \$33.7 million of cash and cash equivalents, \$205.6 million of publicly-traded equity securities whose proceeds are available within three business days, and \$1,346.3 million of highly liquid fixed maturity securities whose proceeds are available within three business days.
 We believe that our subsidiaries' liquidity needs over the next 24 months will be met with cash from operations, investment income, and maturing investments.

-Each of our insurance subsidiaries became a member of the Federal Home Loan Bank (FHLB) in January 2016.
+Each of our insurance subsidiaries is a member of the Federal Home Loan Bank (FHLB).
 Membership allows our subsidiaries access to collateralized advances, which may be used to support and enhance liquidity management.
 The amount of advances that may be taken is dependent on statutory admitted assets on a per company basis.
 Currently, none of our subsidiaries has advances outstanding under the FHLB facility.

 We purchase reinsurance to protect us against the costs of severe claims and catastrophic events.
-On July 1, 2016, we entered into a new reinsurance program that is effective through June 30, 2017.
+On July 1, 2017, we entered into a new reinsurance program that is effective through June 30, 2018.
 The reinsurance program consists of one treaty covering excess of loss and catastrophic loss events in four layers of coverage.
 Our reinsurance coverage is \$190.0 million in excess of our \$10.0 million retention on a per occurrence basis, subject to certain exclusions.
-We believe that our excess of loss reinsurance program currently meets our needs.
+We believe that our reinsurance program meets our needs and that we are sufficiently capitalized.

 Our insurance subsidiaries are required by law to maintain a certain minimum level of surplus on a statutory basis.
 Surplus is calculated by subtracting total liabilities from total admitted assets.
 The amount of capital in our insurance subsidiaries is maintained relative to standardized capital adequacy measures such as risk-based capital (RBC), as established by the National Association of Insurance Commissioners.
 The RBC standard was designed to provide a measure by which regulators can assess the adequacy of an insurance company's capital and surplus relative to its operations.
 An insurance company must maintain capital and surplus of at least 200% of RBC.
-Each of our insurance subsidiaries had total adjusted capital in excess of the minimum RBC requirements that correspond to any level of regulatory action at December 31, 2016.
+Each of our insurance subsidiaries had total adjusted capital in excess of the minimum RBC requirements that correspond to any level of regulatory action at December 31, 2017.